marilynpesantez/sales-analysis-1/README.md

 # Insights Deep Dive
 ### Sales Trends:

+* **Overall sales revenue experienced a 27.14% drop from 2011 to 2012.** This may be part of the aftershock of the global financial crisis after which many countries saw significant decreases in consumer spending.
+This impact was mainly seen in the US, Canada, and Australia, signaling volatility in these markets at this time.

-* **All five regions experienced massive growth in 2013 for both monthly revenue and order volume.** This YOY growth coincides with the introduction of new product categories such as Accesories and Clothing.
-Revenue peaked at $767,666 in December 2013, while order volume reached 2,157 the same month.
-This aligns with a universal peak in retail shopping leading up to the end-of-year holidays.
+* **All five regions experienced massive growth from 2012 to 2013, with a 228.81% increase in overall revenue and a 551.18% increase in overall order volume.** This YOY growth coincides with the introduction of new product categories such as Accesories and Clothing.

+* **Revenue peaked at $767,666 in December 2013, while order volume reached 2,157 the same month.** This aligns with a universal surge in retail shopping leading up to the end-of-year holidays.

-* **The US and Australia lead in revenue, driven by higher levels of order volume.** Monthly revenue and order volume both experienced YOY growth for each month from 2012 to 2013.
-Revenue declined for three consecutive months starting in December 2010, dropping to its lowest point in February 2011 with $522,545.56 in revenue.
-Order volume followed a similar trend, dipping in December 2010 and hitting a low in February 2011 before recovering the following month.
+* **The US and Australia lead in revenue, driven by higher levels of order volume.** These regions experienced the greatest

 * **Revenue and order volume recover in March, staggering through the summer months.**